mchiasson/GLBrebis/README.md

 *  `-s,--srcPath` is optional.
 This is where `OnutGL.c` will be dumped into.
 If not specified, it will be dumped in `output/src`
 *  `-H,--headerPath` is optional.
 This is where `OnutGL.h` and `OnutGLExt.h` will be dumped into.
 If not specified, it will be dumped in `output/include`
 * `-i,--includePrefix` is optional.
 It's mostly used by `OnutGL.c` to generate a proper `#include <onut/OnutGL.h>` line to help you match your application's source layout requirement.
+* `-f,--force` is optional.
+It simply forces a full re-download of Khronos GL header, ignoring the ones that were previously downloaded from the last run.

 And if everything goes well, you should have `output/src/<prefix>GL.c`, `output/include/<prefix>GL.h` and `output/include/<prefix>GLext.h` on your file system